Clickworkers and crowdsourcing: what are they and why do we need to rethink this model for AI?

 β

-- Categorization and data labeling Clickworkers categorize and label images, videos, text and other types of data to feed artificial intelligence and machine learning systems.
+- Categorization and π data labeling : Clickworkers categorize and label images, videos, text or other types of data to feed artificial intelligence and machine learning systems.

 - Transcription and subtitling: They transcribe audio or video recordings into text, or create subtitles for multimedia content.